 • And costs.

-The challenge of any project lies in the fact that it is not a routine procedure.
+The challenge of any project is that it is not a routine procedure.

 Project management methodologies featured image